-Listening to this I feel sympathy for how exhausting it must be to reach the expectations of fans like myself but it is also clear that he does not hold a grudge against me.
+Listening to this I feel sympathy for how exhausting it must be to reach the expectations of fans like myself but it is also clear that he does not hold a grudge.
 Had this song been written by somebody less mature it would easily have turned into self indulgent whinging and vitriol at the audience.

 Through the first three and a half minutes these mixed feelings are expressed through extensive use of counter melodies rather than solely using chord progressions like most rock.
 This method allows the guitarist, bassist, keyboardist and singer to each be expressing a different emotion to each other in the same moment.

 Then comes the chorus which replaces the unique timbres and elaborate counter melodies with the same guitar riffs played on every radio in the two-thouands.
 This might be a satisfying climax to other people but for me it sounds uncomfortably like Nickelback’s deliberately generic approach to writing and it continues into the following verses.
-The problem with this style is that it emphasises being easily “stuck” in the audiences head over being enjoyable whilst actually listening.
+The problem with this style is that it places being easily “stuck” in the listeners head the next day head over being enjoyable as it is played.